outsidedav/swift/starter_kit/starter_kits.md

 * A **sample** is a small example of a specific feature, function, service, or user journey.
 A sample can be reused or included in a production application.
 It is typically used to show technical capabilities and a possible approach to solving a technical problem.<br>
 * An **{{site.data.keyword.cloud_notm}} starter kit** is a production-ready pattern which can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a devops pipeline and a Kubernetes cluster.
 A Starter Kit contains descriptive metadata providing the end user with enough information to know what the kit is and does.
 It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
 The output is production-ready out of the box, and can be iterated on for further enhancements, based on IBM best practices.
 Starter Kit content is not as complex as a demo and not as trivial as a snippet or sample.
 They are dynamically created based on the developer’s requirements.

-Starter kits are production-ready and focus on demonstrating a key pattern implementation using a runtime (for example Node.js + Express).
+Starter kits are production-ready and focus on demonstrating a key pattern implementation using a runtime (for example Swift + Kitura).
 In some cases, starter kits offer a simple user experience to highlight the integration of the service.
 In other cases stater kits represent a customizable implementation of a sophisticated use case.

 Starter kits contain instructions that allow {{site.data.keyword.cloud_notm}} to automatically produce scaffolded app projects with portable code, and they may also specify resources that will be auto-provisioned when you create a project from the starter kit.